 From the sisterhood

-Which would seem odd to anyone during Emily Brontė's life, as she was completely unknown outside the family circle.
+Which would seem odd to anyone during Emily Brontë's life, as she was completely unknown outside the family circle.
 Even in the years after her death at an early age, it was older sister Charlotte who was famed as a writer, despite Charlotte's best attempts to promote her middle sister's novel.
-When Wuthering Heights was published, many took it to be Charlotte's creation.

 Emily spent her entire life in the northern English area of Yorkshire, where she was born the fifth of six children.
 Two siblings died in childhood, leaving Charlotte, Emily, brother Branwell and Anne.
 Their father was a church rector and local writer.
 The isolated parsonage in which they lived bordered on the moors.
 Their mother died in 1821 when the children were very young.
 The surviving four would grow up spending long hours together, reading their father's books and creating imaginary worlds about which they would write and share poems and stories.
 These works have been recreated from surviving scraps and published a century later as Legends of Angria (1933) and Gondal's Queen (1955).